- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 - the American novel avoids treating passionate relationships, focuses on male characters, and turns away from Society to Nature.
 E.g. Moby Dick, The Last of the Mohicans.

-American novels dream of the innocence with the first settlers bu Puritanism and the notion of guilt proved to be fundamental in American literature.
+American novels dream of the innocence of the first settlers but Puritanism and the notion of guilt proved to be fundamental in American literature.
 This feeling of guilt included the rape of nature and the exploitation of the Natives.

 The Lost Prairie